-7. OTHER ASSETS - BONDS ISSUANCE COSTS:
+7. LONG-TERM DEBT LIABILITIES - BONDS ISSUANCE COSTS:

 Bond issuance costs consist of acquisition costs related to the bond financing used to fund the Charter School's capital renovations at two campuses.
 These costs are amortized on a straight-line basis over 17 years (the life of the bonds).
-Amortization expense was \$19,369 for both the years ended June 30, 2016 and 2015.
-The unamortized balance of bond issuance costs at June 30, 2016 and 2015, was \$219,517 and \$238,886, respectively, as follows:
+During the year ended June 30, 2017, the Charter School retroactively adopted the requirements in FASB ASC 835-30 to present debt issuance costs as a reduction of the carrying amount of the related debt rather than as an asset.
+Current amortization of these costs is reported as interest in the schedule of functional expenses.
+Bond amortization was \$19,369 for both years ended June 30, 2017 and 2016.

+Bond issuance costs as of June 30, 2016, were previously reported on the statement of financial position as an other asset, net of amortization in the amount of \$219,517.